Postwar

 1968 – Martin Luther King is assassinated.
 Blacks nationwide take to the streets, causing massive damages to cities across America.

-1968 – Civil Rights Act of 1968 passed: Fair Housing Act (FHA) makes discrimination in housing illegal.
+1968 – Civil Rights Act of 1968 was passed: Fair Housing Act (FHA) makes discrimination in housing illegal.
 Laws against “hate crimes” and laws against discrimination with those with disabilities, in regards to housing, were made illegal.

-1968 – Deja Vu, founded by the Jew Harry Mohney, makes it’s debut and eventually becomes the world’s largest strip club operator.
+1968 – Deja Vu, founded by the Jew Harry Mohney, makes it’s debut and eventually becomes the world’s largest strip club firm.
 In addition to strip clubs, Deja Vu owns numerous gay bars, adult novelty stores, and nightclubs.

 1969 – ARPANET is born, which becomes the predecessor to the modern Internet.

 1970 – World’s first gay pride rallies take place in New York City, Chicago, and San Francisco.
-The marches were in commemoration to the Stonewall Riots that took place the year before when New York City police came into violent confrontations with the gay community.
+The marches were in commemoration to the Stonewall Riots that took place the year before, when New York City police came into violent confrontations with the gay community.

 1971 – The Bretton Woods Systems ends, as with the convertibility of the US dollar into gold.
 The US could now run large trade deficits.
 This de-industrialized America, outsourced American jobs, and brought in cheap low-quality goods from China and other developing countries in the name of profits and free trade.
 The end of Bretton Woods began the era of globalization.

-1971 – The Southern Poverty Law Center (SPLC) is founded by Morris Seligman Dees, Joseph Levin, and Julian Bond.
+1971 – The Southern Poverty Law Center (SPLC) was founded by Morris Seligman Dees, Joseph Levin, and Julian Bond.
 The SPLC is a radical liberal organization that goes after white nationalists and other “hate” groups.
 They work closely with the federal government and the FBI.
 A little background on SPLC’s founders: Joseph Levin was a Jew and Julian Bond’s second wife was Jewish.
 Co-founder Morris Seligman Dees claims to not be Jewish.
 The story was that his grandfather named him Morris Seligman in honor of a Jewish friend.

 According to Wikipedia, Stephen Bright, an Atlanta-based civil rights attorney and former president of the Southern Center for Human Rights, wrote in 2007 that Dees was “a con man and fraud”, who “has taken advantage of naive, well-meaning people – some of moderate or low incomes – who believe his pitches and give to his $175-million operation.”